 Variations of Mr. Gallon are all over the Internet, and I'm not sure if anyone knows exactly who dreamed up the concept.
 I first heard about it when my older daughter Wendy was in 3rd grade.
 Her teacher, Sue Simon, introduced her students to this visual aid so they could easily remember the conversions between gallons, quarts, cups, and pints.
 The large rectangle in the middle represents one gallon, the four pink rectangles represent four quarts, the green rectangles represent pints, and the small orange rectangles represent cups.
 When you look at the model, it's easy to see that there are 8 pints in a gallon, 2 pints in a quart, and so on.
 As soon as I met Mr. Gallon, I never had to look up those amounts again!
 I immediately taught the model to my 5th graders and began sharing the technique with teachers.

-To download the Gallon Robot Patterns freebie, visit the Measurement page in my Math File Cabinet.
+To download the Gallon Robot Patterns freebie, visit the Measurement page in my Math File Cabinet or download it from my TpT store.
 The patterns are black and white outlines, and I suggest duplicating each part on a different color paper.

 By the way, if you are looking for more great measurement freebies, check out the Measurement Mania Freebie Collection below.
 Each freebie is from a different blogger and you can hop from blog to blog by clicking on the links below.
 I hope you enjoy them!